agch-dev/analytics-x-ray/README.md

 ### Customization <a name="customization"></a>

 #### Adding / removing pages
-The template includes source code for **all** of the extension pages (i.e. New Tab, Dev Tools, Popup, Side Panel etc.).
+The template includes source code for **all** of the extension pages (i.e. Dev Tools, Popup, Side Panel etc.).
 You will likely have to customize it to fit your needs.

-E.g. you don't want the newtab page to activate whenever you open a new tab:
-1. remove the directory `newtab` and its contents in `src/pages`
-2. remove `chrome_url_overrides: { newtab: 'src/pages/newtab/index.html' },` in `manifest.json`

 Some pages like the "Side Panel" don't work the exact same in Chrome and Firefox.
 While this template includes the source code for the side panel, it won't automatically be included in the dist file to prevent cross browser